 Whether for its increased reach, engagement, and many other KPIs, Instagram has proven to be the better choice for marketing purposes.

-However, when looking at the data, there’s an obvious dropping tendency for the average reach rates across multiple social media channels, with Instagram getting the most notable downgrades.
+When looking at the data, there’s an obvious dropping tendency for the average reach rates across multiple social media channels.

 The average engagement rate per post by reach can be defined as total engagement (which includes the sum of several KPIs, depending on the platform analyzed) divided by the number of posts published and then all divided by the total reach.